Google’s standalone AR headset is reportedly ‘not unlike’ Microsoft’s HoloLens

 This isn’t the first time we’ve heard rumors of Google developing a standalone headset.
 In February 2016, the Wall Street Journal reported that the Mountain View firm was prototyping a design with custom head-tracking sensors from Intel’s Movidius, which at the time said it was working with many companies on both virtual reality and augmented reality.
 Rumors have continued ever since, but today is the first time we’re learning of possible specifications.

 The hardware, which bears the internal codename “Google A65” and is described as “not unlike […] Microsoft’s HoloLens,” will reportedly feature the Qualcomm QSC603, a 10nm system-on-chip designed with Internet of Things (IoT) in mind.
 It will connect to tablets and other peripherals via Bluetooth 5.1 and Gigabit Wi-Fi, but lack a cellular or 5G modem.
-Google is reportedly working with Quantra, which manufactured the Pixel C, to prototype the headset.
+Google is reportedly working with Quanta, which manufactured the Pixel C, to prototype the headset.

 The details are a little fuzzier with regard to the software.
 Google’s all-in-one headset is said to support voice recognition, potentially powered by Qualcomm’s Aqstic natural language processing and audio speech recognition technology.
 But it is unclear whether it will run a variant of Daydream, Google’s operating system for virtual reality headsets, or support ARCore, its AR platform for smartphones and tablets.